sonalita/ps-k8s/README.md

 ## A note on copying kubeconfig files to a local workstation

 If you wish to have admin access to the cluster without having to ssh onto the control plane node, then you can simply copy the /etc/kubernetes/admin.conf to ~/.kube/config on your workstation.
-If you already have a config file for other clusters then you will have tro manually add the relevant sections from the node's config file to your config file.
+If you already have a config file for other clusters then you will have to manually add the relevant sections from the node's config file to your config file.